DantuNandiniDevi/iiitb_freqdiv/README.md

-# iiitb_freqdiv - IIITB Frequency Divider
+# iiitb_freqdiv - iiitb frequency divider
 This is a frequency divider model